 There have been many developments and advances in recent years in respect of interventions and programmes to improve and protect health and wellbeing, and reduce health inequalities.
 The graphics on pages 10-15 show a snapshot of health in 2022-23.
-In general, the health of our population has been improving over time, as seen in increases in life expectancy (the number and making best use of available resources to deliver of years a person can expect to live) and healthy better health outcomes and help people to stay well. life expectancy (the number of years lived in good health).
-However, in recent years, improvements in life expectancy and healthy life expectancy have slowed and improvements in health and wellbeing can only be health inequality remains a major issue (see page 10). achieved through a 'whole system' approach.^{2, 5-7} Our
+In general, the health of our population has been improving over time, as seen in increases in life expectancy (the number of years a person can expect to live) and healthy life expectancy (the number of years lived in good health).
+However, in recent years, improvements in life expectancy and healthy life expectancy have slowed and health inequality remains a major issue (see page 10).